Registration and coffee

 Mexico has been a fertile hunting ground for distressed investors with an eye for a bargain and an appetite for risk.
 The country saw increased FDI following the pandemic with US equity funds and institutional investors, such as Canadian pension plans, looking favourably on opportunities in the country.
 However, Mexico’s lacklustre economic performance has widely been put down to its president who has offered little financial support to big businesses.

-(Stream A - Market Dislocations) Panel: Are family offices the new debt investors?
+(Stream A - Market Dislocations) Panel: Private debt - a resilient choice?

 (Stream B - Focus on Latin America) Panel: Distressed country focus - Brazil

-In 2021, Brazil’s largest distressed asset manager put together plans to raise $1.3bn to buy Brazilian assets.
-Root Capital, Brazilian distressed-credit investing specialist, also expect interest rates and a weak national economy to multiply opportunities.
-This panel will debate the opportunity and risk/rewards profile of distressed investing in Brazil.
+Brazilian distressed-credit investing specialists expect increasing interest rates and a weak national economy to multiply opportunities as conditions tighten.
+This panel will identify opportunities and evaluate the risk/reward profile of distressed investing in Brazil in 2023.

 An error occurred trying to play the stream.
 Please reload the page and try again.Close